DIRECTLab/carla-energy-consumption/CARLA_DEMO.md

 make launch
 ```

+Or if that doesnt work and there is a ./CarlaUE4.sh file run that instead.

 This will boot up the carla server.
 Once it's loaded, the default map should load onto
 the screen.
 Press play to start the server.